syseleven/heat-examples/README.md

 http://docs.openstack.org/user-guide/content/install_clients.html

 Or you can build your own environment using the "gettingStarted" template.
-This template is prepared to be used as a copy&paste file that you can use within the openstack dashboard.
+This template is prepared to be used as a copy & paste file that you can use within the openstack dashboard.
 The only needed Parameter is "key_name", where you insert the name of your public SSH key.